 - it then goes on to describe a system to gradually change exposure to different assets and strategies by combining different kind of indicators,

-- The entire strategy is laid out in building blocks that can easily be adjusted or exchanged to suit individual preferences.
+- The entire strategy is laid out in building blocks that can easily be adjusted or exchanged to suit individual preferences and to incorporate future research.

 What is the main objective?

-If we could manage to get out of the market in severe declines and be long and leveraged otherwise, it would be easy to ignore short term gyrations and simply sit them out.
+If we could manage to get out of the equity market during severe declines and be long and leveraged otherwise, it would be easy to ignore short term gyrations and simply sit them out.

 And, if we could manage to avoid some of the bigger corrections and unexpected drops, like the one we just witnessed at the end of 2018, we would probably be as close to the holy grail of investing as we are ever likely to get.